| Quality

 Advice for Working with Secondary Studies

-advice is as follows for Cochrane, Clinical Evidence and for secondary
+follows for Cochrane, Clinical Evidence and for secondary studies

-studies that appear to pass a critique by DARE (or which pass your
+that appear to pass a critique by DARE (or which pass your own

-determine if they made their conclusions on the basis of studies
+if they made their conclusions on the basis of studies they

-they included low quality studies, such that you have to disregard
+low quality studies, such that you have to disregard their conclusions

-their conclusions as untrustable, can you otherwise benefit from
+as untrustable, can you otherwise benefit from any of their

 a) Can you accept their search output?
 (Remember to update following